jyotidawla/CreditCard/README.md

 "balance": ZZZZZZ
 }
 ]
-where A is unique generated public user Id, X is alphabets in name, Y is the alphabets in last name, Z is the digits of initial balance.
 ```
+- A is unique generated public user Id
+- X is alphabets in name
+- Y is the alphabets in last nameZ is the digits of initial balance.

 ###### Validations: